JustinBurrowsDev/Using-Array-Methods-To-Process-Data/README.md

 * How to use use the files `items.js` and `index.html`
 * How to create a `main.js` file to put code in
 * How to use `innerHTML`,  to place answers in the correct element in the `index.html` file.
-* How to deploy this to GH Pages
+* How to deploy to GH Pages